dcnieho/glassesTools/README.md

 ### Gaze data
 #### Head-referenced gaze data
 The `glassesTools.gaze_headref.Gaze` class is used for storing a sample of head-referenced gaze data, as recorded by the eye tracker.
+These data are typically stored in a `gazeData.tsv` file, using columns with the same names as these properties.
 It has the following properties:
 |Property|Type|Description|
 | --- | --- | --- |
 |`timestamp`|`float`|Timestamp (ms) for the gaze sample.|